saranyavsr/Music-Recommendations/README.md

 ### Project Description

-■  On Yahoo Music Dataset
-□  Artists, Albums, Songs, Genres
+On Yahoo Music Dataset - Artists, Albums, Songs, Genres
-■  Track 1: predict user rating
+* Track 1: predict user rating
-■  Track 2: decide whether a user rates a song or not
+* Track 2: decide whether a user rates a song or not

 #### Track 1

-■  Typical collaboration filtering task
+* Typical collaboration filtering task
-■  Predict the rating of a specific user for unrated songs ■  Includes hierarchy of items
+* Predict the rating of a specific user for unrated songs
+* Includes hierarchy of items
-□  User might have rated other songs of same album/artist □  No user might have rated the song but the same album/artist ■  Includes time stamp of rating
+  - User might have rated other songs of same album/artist
+  - No user might have rated the song but the same album/artist
+* Includes time stamp of rating
-□  Rating behavior might have changed over time □  Older songs rated differently than newer songs?
+  - Rating behavior might have changed over time □  Older songs rated differently than newer songs?

 #### Track 2

-■  Predict if a user would rate a given song highly or not at all ■  Need a model for rate behavior □  Machine learning?
+* Predict if a user would rate a given song highly or not at all
+* Need a model for rate behavior
-■  Ratings on songs only
+* Ratings on songs only
-■  No timestamps
+* No timestamps
-■  Given six songs, which three will most likely not be rated
+* Given six songs, which three will most likely not be rated